A stable infinity-category of Lagrangian cobordisms: Geometric setup

 \subsection{Symplectic manifold}

-It is possible that Lagrangian cobordisms could be profitably considered in a diverse range of settings.
-We will restrict to a geometric setup (which we learned from the well-known references~\cite{EliashGromov, Eliash}) where we have some intuition for the situation.
+We will restrict to the geometric background of convex symplectic manifolds, which we learned from the well-known references~\cite{EliashGromov, Eliash}.

-Throughout this paper, $M$ will be an exact symplectic manifold, with symplectic form $\omega_M$, fixed primitive $\omega_M = d\theta_M$, and Liouville vector field $Z_M$ defined by $\omega_M(Z_M, -) = \theta_M(-)$.
-It is a useful level of generality to assume that $Z_M$ is complete, and so the flow generated by $Z_M$ provides an $\R_{>0}$-action on $M$.
-We will use the term {\em dilation} to refer to the $\R_{>0}$-action, and the term {\em conical} to refer to sets that are $\R_{>0}$-invariant.
+Throughout this paper, $M$ will be an exact symplectic manifold with symplectic form $\omega_M$, fixed Liouville form $\theta_M$ so that $\omega_M = d\theta_M$, and Liouville vector field $Z_M$ defined by $\omega_M(Z_M, -) = \theta_M(-)$.
+We assume that this flow collars the boundary of $M$---this means the flow is transverse to the ``boundary at infinity'' $\del M$, and that the Liouville flow defines a diffeomorphism

-\begin{example} Here are some examples of the exact symplectic manifolds we have in mind (roughly speaking, the first is a mildly degenerate instance of the second):
+on some open neighborhood of $\del M$.
+For the purposes of having a notion of distance, we will assume a Riemannian metric (or a compatible almost complex structure) which respects the collaring on $U$.

-(1) {\em Conical subsets of cotangent bundles}: fix a smooth (not necessarily compact) base manifold $X$, and let $M = T^*X$ be its cotangent bundle equipped with $\theta_M$ the canonical one-form.
-The Liouville vector field $Z_M$ generates the fiberwise dilation.
-More generally, we could take a conical open subset $U\subset M = T^*X$.

-(2) {\em Conical subsets of Weinstein manifolds}: suppose $M$ admits a proper, bounded-below Morse function $h:M\to \R$ such that $Z_M$ is gradient-like with respect to $h$.
-Such data naturally arises when $M\subset \C^n$ is a Stein submanifold or smooth affine complex variety: one can take $h$ to be a perturbation of the restriction of the standard unitary norm on $\C^n$, and $\theta_M$ to correspond to the gradient of $h$ via the symplectic form.
-More generally, we could consider a conical open subset $U\subset M$.
+\begin{example}[Cotangent bundles] Fix a smooth (not necessarily compact) base manifold $X$, and let $M = T^*X$ be its cotangent bundle equipped with $\theta=-pdq$ the canonical one-form.
+The Liouville vector field $Z_M$ generates fiberwise dilation.
+More generally, we could take a conical open subset $U\subset M = T^*X$. \end{example} \begin{example}[Weinstein manifolds] Suppose $M$ admits a proper, bounded-below Morse function $h{\colon\thinspace}M\to \R$ such that $Z_M$ is gradient-like with respect to $h$.
+Such data naturally arises when $M\subset \C^n$ is a Stein or smooth affine complex variety: one can take $h$ to be a perturbation of the restriction of the standard unitary norm on $\C^n$, and $\theta_M$ to correspond to the gradient of $h$ via the symplectic form.
+More generally, we could consider a conical open subset $U\subset M$. \end{example}